AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 The following arguments are supported:

 ### Required
 * `cloud_type` - (Required) Type of cloud service provider, requires an integer value.
-Currently only AWS(1), GCP(4), ARM(8), and OCI(16) are supported.
+Currently only AWS(1), GCP(4), AZURE(8), and OCI(16) are supported.
 * `account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
 * `gw_name` - (Required) Name of the gateway which is going to be created.
 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
-Example: AWS: "vpc-abcd1234", GCP: "vpc-gcp-test", ARM: "vnet1:hello", OCI: "vpc-oracle-test1".
+Example: AWS: "vpc-abcd1234", GCP: "vpc-gcp-test", AZURE: "vnet1:hello", OCI: "vpc-oracle-test1".
 * `vpc_reg` - (Required) Region of cloud provider.
-Example: AWS: "us-east-1", GCP: "us-west2-a", ARM: "East US 2", Oracle: "us-ashburn-1".
+Example: AWS: "us-east-1", GCP: "us-west2-a", AZURE: "East US 2", Oracle: "us-ashburn-1".
 * `gw_size` - (Required) Size of the gateway instance.
-Example: AWS: "t2.large", ARM: "Standard_B1s", Oracle: "VM.Standard2.2", GCP: "n1-standard-1".
+Example: AWS: "t2.large", AZURE: "Standard_B1s", Oracle: "VM.Standard2.2", GCP: "n1-standard-1".
 * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
 Example: "172.31.0.0/20". **NOTE: If using `insane_mode`, please see notes [here](#insane_mode-1).**

 ### HA
 * `single_az_ha` (Optional) Set to true if this feature is desired.
 Valid values: true, false.
 * `ha_subnet` - (Optional) HA Subnet CIDR.
-Required only if enabling HA for AWS/ARM gateway.
+Required only if enabling HA for AWS/AZURE gateway.
 Setting to empty/unsetting will disable HA.
 Setting to a valid subnet CIDR will create an HA gateway on the subnet.
 Example: "10.12.0.0/24".
 * `ha_zone` - (Optional) HA Zone.
 Required only if enabling HA for GCP gateway.
 Setting to empty/unsetting will disable HA.
 Setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".
 * `ha_insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit HA Gateway.
 Required for AWS if `insane_mode` is enabled and `ha_subnet` is set.
 Example: AWS: "us-west-1a".
 * `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
 If no value is given, a new EIP will automatically be allocated.
 Only available for AWS.
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if enabling HA.
 Example: "t2.micro".

 ### Insane Mode
 * `insane_mode` - (Optional) Specify Insane Mode high performance gateway.
-Insane Mode gateway size must be at least c5 size (AWS) or Standard_D3_v2 (ARM).
+Insane Mode gateway size must be at least c5 size (AWS) or Standard_D3_v2 (AZURE).
 If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet.
-Only available for AWS and ARM.
+Only available for AWS and AZURE.
 Valid values: true, false.
 * `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit Gateway.
 Required for AWS if `insane_mode` is enabled.
 Example: AWS: "us-west-1a".

 ### SNAT